 People Trust Accents that Sound Like their Own.
 Find Out Why.

 Everyone has an accent.
-Accents are influenced by where we grew up, whether it be the North vs. the South in the U.S., the Western world vs. the East, or other accents from around the globe.
-Conscious and unconscious bias can be affected by accents – a perception that an accented speaker is more attractive or worldly – or less intelligent or untrustworthy.
-Let’s unpack that a bit.
+Accents are influenced by where we grew up, whether it be in the North or the South in the U.S., in the Western world or the Eastern, or in other regions around the globe.
+Accents can create conscious or unconscious positive or negative bias – the perception that an accented speaker is more attractive or worldly, or less intelligent or trustworthy.

-Accents contribute to America’s melting pot.
-They’re an indicator of where we grew up, and sometimes even our social standing.
-Actors in movies or TV shows can either reinforce or dispel these stereotypes.
-Southern accents make women seem modest and fragile, like in Scarlett O’Hara in Gone with the Wind.
-Eliza Doolittle’s British Cockney accent in My Fair Lady gave away her lower-class status and was perceived as “undesirable.”
-And in Good Will Hunting, Matt Damon’s Boston accent made him seem as though he wasn’t “wicked smaht” – when in reality, he was.
+Accents can indicate where we come from and our social standing, and movie actors have used them to create stereotypes.
+Southern accents can make women seem modest and fragile, like Scarlett O’Hara in Gone with the Wind.
+Eliza Doolittle’s Cockney accent in My Fair Lady gave away her undesirable lower-class status.
+In Good Will Hunting, Matt Damon’s Boston accent made him seem like he wasn’t “wicked smaht” – when in fact, he was.

-In the movie A Fish Called Wanda, actor John Cleese speaks fluent Italian and Russian and Jamie Lee Curtis can’t get enough of it.
-Later, Kevin Kline tries the trick, rattling off Italian foods “melanzane parmigiana con spinachi…” – sounding romantic to Curtis, but laughable to those of us who think he sounds like he’s reading a menu!
-In this case, the Italian accent was perceived as a positive accent, having positive effects.
+In A Fish Called Wanda, actor John Cleese speaks fluent Italian and Russian, and Jamie Lee Curtis can’t get enough of it.
+Later, Kevin Kline tries the trick, rattling off Italian foods “melanzane parmigiana con spinachi…” – to sound romantic to Curtis.
+Here, an Italian accent is perceived as a positive.

-Consciously or subconsciously, people attribute value to accents and tend to discriminate against non-native speakers.
-While some accents, such as French and Italian might be perceived as pleasant, studies among English speakers have shown that any foreign accent is often perceived negatively.
-Research has shown that salespeople with accents are perceived as less knowledgeable or convincing if they have an “undesirable” accent.
-And when information is hard to process, if an accent is very strong and difficult to understand, the speaker seems less credible.
+Consciously or subconsciously, people attribute value to accents and can discriminate against non-native speakers.
+While some accents, such as French and Italian, might be thought of as pleasant, studies have shown that any foreign accent is usually perceived as a negative by English speakers.
+Research reveals that salespeople with undesirable accents are seen as less knowledgeable and convincing.
+And when information is hard to process, speakers seem less credible if their accent is difficult to understand.

-Some of the bias can be derived from the fact that a foreign accent signals a person as an outgroup member – an outsider or someone unknown.
-People tend to favor ingroup members – those who are similar to themselves – over outgroup members.
-A French Canadian can understand a Parisian (they’re both speaking French, after all!)
-But each knows the other is different.
-Studies with children have shown that babies are more likely to accept toys from a native-language speaker, and preschoolers are more likely to choose friends who speak their own language or “sound like them.”
-An accent is a direct cue as to whether someone is familiar and part of our “society.”
+Some bias comes from the fact that a foreign accent signals a person is from an outgroup, an outsider.
+People tend to favor their ingroup members – those who are similar to themselves.
+A French Canadian can understand a Parisian (they both speak French, after all), but each knows the other is different.
+Studies with children have shown that babies are more likely to accept toys from a native-language speaker, and preschoolers are more likely to choose friends who sound like them.
+An accent is an immediate cue that someone is or isn’t familiar, a part of our society.

-Another study recorded individuals with different accents making factual – but not well-known – statements, such as “the sun shrinks five feet every hour.”
-Participants were more likely to believe the statements to be true when they were read by a native speaker, compared to an accented speaker.
-If the bias was because the non-native speaker was more difficult to understand, this cements the idea that accents can hold professionals back in their career.
-If the bias was because the non-native speaker was perceived as less trustworthy, accent training can remove barriers and lead to better business opportunities.
+Another study recorded individuals with different accents making factual, but not well-known, statements, such as “the sun shrinks five feet every hour.”
+Participants were more likely to believe the statements to be true when they were read by a native speaker versus an accented speaker.
+If the bias toward the native speaker was because the non-native speaker was more difficult to understand, this shows why accents can hold professionals back in their careers.
+If the bias was because the non-native speaker was seen as less trustworthy, that explains why accent training can remove barriers and lead to better business opportunities.